Ariel view of Queenstown on the South Island in New Zealand

 On our first full day in New Zealand, sparkling warmth and a high UV Index have replaced the wild winds of the day before.

-We are booked to go on the Nomad Safari of the Scenes—a four-hour jeep tour of the Wakatipu Basin, the area surrounding Queenstown.
-The tour is to also include many of the locations around Queenstown used during the filming of Lord of the Rings.
+We are booked on the Nomad Safari of the Scenes, a four-hour jeep tour of the Wakatipu Basin, the area surrounding Queenstown.
+The tour also includes many of the locations around Queenstown used during the filming of Lord of the Rings.

 He even played an Uruk-hai in the first Lord of the Rings movie when he was a teenager.
 He described the weeks of filming in the rain for the Helms Deep battle scene.
 Apparently when it wasn’t raining, a guy was standing by to spray the extras with water.
 I gather the experience was not exactly pleasant.